Ninja Theory: Heavenly Sword, Enslaved and DmC (2004–2013)

-While researching Heavenly Swords wuxia theme Antoniades read Journey to the West, which inspired the company's next game, Enslaved: Odyssey to the West.
+While researching Heavenly Swords wuxia theme, Antoniades read Journey to the West, which inspired the company's next game, Enslaved: Odyssey to the West.
 However, the team wanted to try something new, thus many of the fantasy and wuxia elements were shifted to sci-fi.
-Without their own technology, the team used Epic Games' Unreal Engine.
-Because Heavenly Sword had been unprofitable, Ninja Theory needed to present the new game to publishers as fast as possible since they did not have much reserve cash.
-Initially, they signed a deal with Green Screen, which dissolved a month later.
+Without its own technology, the team used Epic Games' Unreal Engine.
+Since Heavenly Sword had been unprofitable, Ninja Theory needed to present the new game to publishers as fast as possible because it did not have much reserve cash.
+It initially signed a deal with Green Screen, which dissolved a month later.
 Namco Bandai Games agreed to publish the game.
-Using only two-thirds of the budget of Heavenly Sword, the team hired Alex Garland to write the game's story.
-Antoniades found Garland "intimidating" to work with, though Garland found the team "friendly".
+Using only two-thirds of the budget of Heavenly Sword, the team hired Alex Garland to write the story.
+Antoniades found Garland "intimidating" to work with, though Garland considered the team "friendly".
 Garland often argued with Antoniades over the inclusion of boss fights, and became involved with the game's design.
 Andy Serkis returned to do motion capture, and Nitin Sawhney, composer for Heavenly Sword, returned to write Enslaveds music.

 Enslaved was positively reviewed by critics when it was released in October 2010.
 However, like previous Ninja Theory projects, the market responded unenthusiastically, and it was a commercial failure.
-While Ninja Theory developed a piece of single-player downloadable content (DLC), titled Pigsy's Perfect 10, the multiplayer DLC that was in development was cancelled after the lukewarm reception.
+While Ninja Theory developed a piece of single-player downloadable content (DLC), titled Pigsy's Perfect 10, the multiplayer DLC that was in development was cancelled after the indifferent reception.
 Immediately after the completion of Enslaved: Odyssey to the West, publisher Capcom chose Ninja Theory to develop the next entry in the Devil May Cry series, as it was impressed by the company's past work, especially on Heavenly Sword.
 Capcom intentionally selected a western developer so that they could "add western flair to a traditionally Japanese-styled game", and granted the company plenty of creative freedom.
 Hideaki Itsuno supervised the entire project.
-The team came up with a new design for series' protagonist Dante, which generated backlash and some criticism.
-Some fans sent Ninja Theory death threats, of which some were sent in the form of comics and death metal songs.
-Antoniades responded to fan displeasure over the redesign by saying that "The essence of Devil May Cry is all about 'cool'" and that the design from the PS2 era "isn't cool anymore."
-Despite being a controversial project, DmC: Devil May Cry received critical acclaim when it was released in January 2013.
+The team came up with a new design for series' protagonist Dante, which generated backlash and criticism.
+Fans sent Ninja Theory death threats, of which some came in the form of comics and death metal songs.
+Antoniades responded to fan displeasure over the redesign by saying "The essence of Devil May Cry is all about 'cool'" and the design from the PS2 era "isn't cool anymore".
+Despite being a controversial project, DmC: Devil May Cry received critical acclaim when it was originally released in January 2013.
 It was a commercial success for Ninja Theory.
 The title reached the top of the United Kingdom, United States, European and Japanese retail software sales charts.
 For the first time, the team received royalties from a project.
 Heavenly Sword, Enslaved: Odyssey to the West and DmC: Devil May Cry collectively sold approximately 4.5 million units.